 How to have a zero-waste fridge

 Think about the amount of plastic that is used every day in the kitchen.
 How many times have you opened up a block of cheese to then wrap it in plastic and place it back in the fridge?
-Instead, try beeswax cloth.
+Instead, try beeswax wraps.
 It is a perfect alternative to plastic when transitioning to a zero-waste fridge!

-When using these cloths, it is a smart idea to wrap whatever it is you are storing in the cloth and pop it into another container such as a glass jar.
+When using these wraps, it is a smart idea to wrap whatever it is you are storing in the cloth and pop it into another container such as a glass jar.
 This preserves the product very well.

 Another way you can use beeswax cloth is by simply placing it over bowls rather than covering the bowl with plastic wrap.
 These cloths are typically reusable so you can lessen your impact in the kitchen!